lejdstrom/FTP_v3/README.md

 ## A simple ftp application
-Using tcp/ip, socket programming.
+Using TCP/IP and socket programming.

-Theres is two programm: Server and client.
+Theres are two programs: the server and the client.
-Client can ask server to run the followig commands:
+Client can ask the server to execute the following commands:

-**ls:**  list all file in the server directorie
+- **ls:**  list all files in the server directory
-**up <filename>:**   upload a file to server
+- **up <filename>:**   upload a file to the server
-**dl <filename>:**   download a file from server
+- **dl <filename>:**   download a file from the server

-(More options should come, like mkdir ...)
+(More options should be added, such as mkdir ...)

 ## How to Run
 ```bash